 When you apply for admission to one of VIA's programmes, you are required to inform us about the following:

-• Completed parts of a higher education: You should inform us about completed parts of a higher education, even if the education itself was interrupted.
-This can be one or several exams, modules or semesters
+- Completed parts of a higher education: You should inform us about completed parts of a higher education, even if the education itself was interrupted.

-• Employment: If you can document relevant employment in relation to one of the programmes you are applying for, you must inform us of this and upload this along with your application.
-VIA decide on credit transfer based on the information you have supplied.
+- Employment: If you can document relevant employment in relation to one of the programmes you are applying for, you must inform us of this and upload this along with your application.
+VIA decide on credit transfer based on the information you have provided us with.

-It is your responsibility to attach adequate documentation so that we can make a professional evaluation of whether or not to grant credit transfer.
+It is your responsibility to attach adequate documentation so that we can make a professional assessment.

 Documentation can consist of:

-• Exam results/transcript/certificate/study journal or something else that documents that the relevant educational element has been passed or approved
+- Exam results/transcript/certificate/study journal or something else that documents the relevant educational element

 What does credit transfer mean for my educational process?